kkirchheim/pytorch-ood/paper/paper.md

 Usually, they operate on neural representations of the input in some layer of a deep neural network.
 To further support reuse, the library distinguishes detectors by the type of representation they consume.
 In addition to the base interface, specialized classes such as `LogitsDetector` and `FeaturesDetector` operate on logits or intermediate feature representations, respectively.
-This design reflects a second trade-off: for different detectors that operate on the same kind of representations, it suffices to compute the required representations only once instead of once per detector:
+This design reflects a second trade-off: for different detectors that operate on the same type of representation, the required representations only need to be computed once rather than once per detector:
 ```python
 # reuse logits across detectors
 logits = model(x)